Duet3D/MQTT-WPA2-Enterprise-Demo/mqtt/README.md

 Notes:

-- Both messages above are published with QOS=0, Retain=False and Duplicate=False since they're not specified.
+- Both messages above are published with QOS=0, retain=False and duplicate=False since they're not specified.
 These can be specified with parameters `Q`, `R`, and `D`, respectively.

 ### Disable the MQTT Protocol